matthewleon/purescript-mersenne/README.md

 TODO: move list dep to devdeps (seed using only STArray)

-TODO: tests (compare to Python wikipedia source)
+TODO: consider more elegant test library

 TODO: think about API